Intertwining relations for diffusions in manifolds and applications to functional inequalities: Deformed parallel transport and Commutation

+Then $L^W$ is unitary equivalent to a Witten Laplacian and so is essentially self-adjoint (see \cite{Hel} for more details). \end{proof}

-Then, without any assumptions, the deformed parallel translation defines a semi-group $(\BQ_t)_{t\geq0}$ on $L^2(\mu)$.
-Under suitable assumptions over the potential $\MM$, it generates a semi-group, also denoted by $\BQ$, on the space of bounded continuous $1$-forms, with the following stochastic representation:
+Then, without any assumptions, the deformed parallel translation defines a semigroup $(\BQ_t)_{t\geq0}$ on $L^2(\mu)$.
+We will see in Section \ref{Section3} that under suitable conditions on the potential $\MM$, it also generate a $\CC^0$ semigroup, on bounded continuous $1$-forms with a stochastic representation as \eqref{E2.8}.
+Remark that a continuous bounded $1$-form is not bounded as an element of $\CC^0(TM)$ and this is the major obstruction to the definition of a $\CC^0$ semigroup.

 The generator of the deformed parallel translation satisfies a commutation formula.
 For all $f\in\CC^{\infty}(M)$, one has: